carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 1. A Shebang line, specifying the location of the Nextflow interpreter
 1. A multi-line Nextflow comment, written using C style block comments.
-1. A pipeline parameter `params.samples` which contains the relative path to the location of a fastq file.
-1. A Nextflow channel created using the variable `params.samples` as input.
 1. A Nextflow process block named `numLines`.
 1. An input definition block that takes the samples channel `samples_ch` as input.
 1. A script block that contains the bash commands `sleep` and `wc -l`
 1. An output definition block that uses the Linux/Unix standard output stream `stdout` from the script block to create an output channel, named `read_out_ch`.
+1. A pipeline parameter `params.samples` which contains the relative path to the location of a fastq file.
+1. A Nextflow channel created using the variable `params.samples` as input.
+1. A workflow execution block that passes the samples_ch to the numLines process.
 1. Finally the script writes the result to the terminal using the view operator.

 ~~~
 #!/usr/bin/env nextflow

+nextflow.enable.dsl=2

 /*
 *  Comment that starts with a slash asterisk /* and finishes with an asterisk slash  and you can place it anywhere in your code, on the same line or several lines.
 */

+/*
+* Nextflow process block
+*/
+process numLines {

+    input:
+    path read

+    output:
+    stdout

+    script:
+    """
+    sleep 5
+    wc -l ${read}
+    """
+}

 /*
  * pipeline input parameters